US Open: 90s Memories - Golf Monthly

 Unfortunately, it turned out that 100 odd channels, although fun, couldn’t give you the necessary skills to join a band, nor could they get rid of your chronic plooks.
 And, apparently, not many girls are interested in the second round of the Bob Hope Chrysler Classic.

 I was though, and I absolutely loved watching golf coverage from the other side of the pond, particularly the Majors through the mid to late 90s.
-The first US Open I remember seeing decent stints of was the 1994 championship, held over last year’s host course at Oakmont.
+The first US Open I remember seeing decent stints of was the 1994 championship, held at Oakmont.
 This was before we got our Sky TV so, either it was shown on the BBC in those days (I actually can’t remember) or I was round at a pal’s house…

 Anyway, I was obviously supporting Monty as he battled “the Big Easy” and Loren Roberts down the stretch and through an 18-hole playoff.
 I can remember hurling abuse at the screen as Loren Roberts rolled in countless putts and was referred to as “the boss of the moss” about once every 45 seconds.
 But it was Ernie who eventually took the title to deny both Monty and Roberts.
 I remember Monty looking very, very hot and some superb sweat patches all round, plus Ernie is an extremely baggy shirt with a very big cap.